isene/hyperlist.vim/README.md

 * Description on how to include HyperLists within other filetypes, taking full advantage of the above features when including a HyperList in e.g. a normal .txt document
 * Menus with submenus for gVIM users
 * ... and there are many more features.
 Check out the comprehensive documentation (type ":help HyperList" in VIM after install)

+For a complete tutorial, go through the file HyperListTutorialAndTestSuite.hl in the documentation folder (~/.vim/doc/HyperListTutorialAndTestSuite.hl).
+This file also serves as a complete test suite for releases of this plugin.

 For a compact primer on HyperList, read this OnePageBook: